The closed-open string map for $S^1$-invariant Lagrangians: Introduction

 \subsection{Overview of main results}

-Let $X$ be a compact monotone symplectic manifold, $L\subset X$ be a monotone Lagrangian submanifold, and $\k$ be a field.
-We assume $L$ satisfies the usual conditions making its Floer theory well-defined over $\k$, namely, $L$ has Maslov index at least 2, and is oriented and spin if $\chr\k\neq 2$.
+Let $X$ be a compact monotone symplectic manifold, $L\subset X$ a monotone Lagrangian submanifold, and $\k$ be a field.
+We assume that $L$ satisfies the usual conditions making its Floer theory well-defined over $\k$, namely, $L$ has Maslov index at least 2, and is oriented and spin if $\chr\k\neq 2$.
 In this case, one can define a unital algebra over $\k$, the Floer cohomology $HF^*(L,L)$, which is invariant under Hamiltonian isotopies of $L$.
 A larger amount of information about $L$ is captured by the Fukaya \ai algebra of $L$, and given this \ai algebra, one can build another associative unital algebra called the Hochschild cohomology $HH^*(L,L)$.
 There is the so-called (full) closed-open string map

 which is a map of unital algebras, where $QH^*(X)$ is the (small) quantum cohomology of $X$.
-This map is of major importance in symplectic topology, particularly in light of Abouzaid's split-generation criterion, one of whose versions in the case $\chr\k=2$ says the following: if the closed-open map is {\it injective}, then $L$ split-generates the Fukaya category $\Fuk(X)_w$, where $w=w(L)\in \k$ is the so-called obstruction number of $L$.
-(When $\chr\k\neq 2$, the hypothesis should say that $\CO^*$ is injective on a relevant eigensummand of $QH^*(X)$; we will recall this later.)
+This map is of major importance in symplectic topology, particularly in light of Abouzaid's split-generation criterion \cite{Ab10,She13,RiSmi17,AFO3}, one of whose versions in the case $\chr\k=2$ says the following: if the closed-open map is {\it injective}, then $L$ split-generates the $w$-summand $\Fuk(X)_w$ of the Fukaya category, where $w=w(L)\in \k$ is the so-called obstruction number of $L$.
+(When $\chr\k\neq 2$, the hypothesis can be weakened to say that $\CO^*$ is injective on a relevant eigensummand of $QH^*(X)$; we will recall this later.)